Exporting dairy products to the European Union

 As a minimum your AA must include:

-- a sourcing policy requiring raw milk samples to be taken from all supply farms at the required EU frequencies (twice a month for TPC and once a month for BMCC)
+- documented procedures ensuring raw milk samples are taken from all supply farms at the required EU frequencies (twice a month for TPC and once a month for BMCC)

-- where relevant, a formula that converts milk quality test results collected as part of a grading and payment scheme for farms, such as Bactoscan and single BMCC results, into rolling geometric averages
+- where relevant, a formula that converts milk quality test results collected as part of a grading and payment scheme for farms, such as Bactoscan into rolling geometric averages, or within limits where made by exception i.e. to order.

 - a system for monitoring TPC and BMCC results for raw milk for all supply farms using the EU specified period for rolling geometric averages (two months for TPC, and three months for BMCC)